 - Check the oil level of the tractor wet kit weekly, or after any leakage.
 See Table 4-1 for proper hydraulic oil.
 Check the hydraulic oil level with hydraulic cylinders in the retracted position and the hydraulic pump disengaged.
-Enough volume in tank (approximately 15 gallons) above hydraulic oil level must be available to accept extra oil from cylinders when retracted. - 2.
-Overfilling can cause hydraulic fluid overflow during operation. - 3.
-Hydraulic system pressure relief valves should be set at 2500 psi. - 4.
+Enough volume in tank (approximately 15 gallons) above hydraulic oil level must be available to accept extra oil from cylinders when retracted. - Overfilling can cause hydraulic fluid overflow during operation. - Hydraulic system pressure relief valves should be set at 2500 psi.
+The control valve has built-in flow control that can handle up to 53 GPM and it limits function to 20GPM.
+Tractor must be equipped with a relief valve set at 2500 psi maximum pressure. - 4.
 Check hoses weekly for cracks or leaks.
-If a valve or line leaks, it should be replaced immediately.
+If a valve or line leaks, it should be replaced immediately. - Hydraulic oil should be filtered and fluid contamination needs to be a nominal value maximum of ISO 4406 19/17/14.